 Why: Kids learn by doing.
 It makes what would otherwise be an abstract learning experience personal and relatable.

-How: Build a castle out of Legos, make royal jewelry and crowns out of paper, or design your own felt tapestry after exploring real medieval building, tombs, art, jewelry and unicorn tapestries at The Cloisters.
+How: Exploring real medieval building, tombs, art, jewelry and the unicorn tapestries at The Cloisters.
+Then build a castle out of Legos, make royal jewelry and crowns out of paper, or design your own felt tapestry.

-Or peer into an open studio where artists are working at the Museum of Arts and Design.
+Go to museums with open studiosand laboratories where you can see artists creating (try the Museum of Arts and Design).
 Then go home and see if your kids can make their own colorful collages or Play-Do pots in styles the artists inspire.

 Good: Prepare your kids for a visit by discussing museum behavior: Look but don’t touch, be considerate of others, listen and ask questions, no running or eating.